Restaurant Used Oil Collection

 How long do we need to keep collection manifests

-Three years, under California Health & Safety Code §118945.
-LA County enforcement can request records going back the full period.
+A signed manifest is generated for every load, with recordkeeping under CCR Title 3 §1180.24.
+LA County enforcement can request records for every load on record.
 Boh maintains a digital manifest log so kitchen managers are not relying on paper files that move with staff turnover.

 What happens if we miss a pickup and the container overflows